Film and TV drama

 At school or college:

 If you want to go to university, A-levels or Highers in business studies or English are useful.
-Or you might want to take the following Level 3 vocational qualifications:
+Or you might want to take a Level 3 vocational qualification in business, marketing or media.
+Look at what your local college offers such as:

 Start your own channel: